 Bishop Elementary School serves approximately 500 students and is a Leader in Me school.
 The Leader in Me is a whole-school transformation model that improves the performance of all school programs.
 Our membership provides Leader in Me books for all classrooms, school supplies, PE equipment, and scholarships for the 5th grade week-long off-campus science camp.

 Columbia Middle School serves 800 students.
 At Columbia Middle School, students are guided by three pillars: Strong Instructional Practice, Social-Emotional Learning and Safe School Environment.
-Our membership provides high-interest books to all classrooms, PE equipment, Spanish library books, book awards/gift cards to students who participate in the Reading Intervention program.
+Our membership provides high-interest books to all classrooms, PE equipment, Community Garden, Spanish library books, book awards/gift cards to students who participate in the Reading Intervention program.

 San Miguel School has about 400 students.
 Students at San Miguel have a well-rounded experience that includes Language, Arts, Mathematics, Science, and Social Studies but also extends into drama, dance, music, and visual arts.
 San Miguel is also home to Juntos, Sunnyvale’s Dual Immersion Spanish/English Program, launched in 2015.
 Our membership provides Spanish books for the school library, books for the classrooms, PE equipment, a healthy snack food pantry with a mini-fridge, and scholarships for the 5th grade week-long off-campus science camp.

 Vargas Elementary School has about 478 students and all students are proud to wear uniforms to school.
 Vargas is a science-focused school in which all learning is viewed through a scientific lens.
 Our membership provides qualified low-income students with uniforms and Science, Technology, Engineering, and Math kits for Kids Learning After School program, books for the classrooms, and school supplies.

 Cornerstone Program with Mountain View Whisman School District